backstage/backstage/docs/features/software-catalog/external-integrations.md

 Note that we used the builtin scheduler facility to regularly call the `run` method of the provider, in this example.
 It is a suitable driver for this particular type of recurring task.
+We placed the scheduling after the actual construction and startup phase of the rest of the catalog, because at that point the `connect` call has been made to the provider.

 Start up the backend - it should now start reading from the previously registered location and you'll see your entities start to appear in Backstage.